brianadams2337/containerstore-demo/.changeset/shaggy-ducks-remain.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Added new basket regular products prices summary section.
+[Basket] Implemented a new section in the basket view that summarizes the prices of regular products, excluding discounts and promotions.